MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 BREAKING CHANGES:
 App Service `site_config`
-* `ip_restriction` blocks are no longer computed - changes to IP restrictions outside of Terraform will now present a diff
+* `ip_restriction` blocks are no longer computed - changes to IP restrictions outside of Terraform now presents a diff
-* `scm_ip_restriction` blocks are no longer computed - changes to SCM IP restrictions outside of Terraform will now present a diff
+* `scm_ip_restriction` blocks are no longer computed - changes to SCM IP restrictions outside of Terraform now presents a diff
 * `cors` blocks no longer require `allowed_origins`, however, if the property is supplied it must contain at least one item.
 Omitting this property will set the array empty

 FEATURES: